 - Following South Sudan’s secession, Sudan introduced new currency (still called the Sudanese pound) to replace the common currency that were used in the northern and southern Sudan.
 However, the value of the currency has fallen since its introduction in 2011.
-The country also suffers from soaring inflation, which reached 64% in June this year.
+The country also suffers from soaring inflation, which reached 64% in June 2018.
 According to the International Monetary Fund (IMF), the price hike in Sudan have been the third fastest in the world, trailing only South Sudan and Venezuela.

 - Comprehensive US sanctions on Sudan were revoked in October 2017 after 20 years of implementation.
 It is seen as an important milestone which is expected to boost competitiveness and stimulate economic growth by resuming financial and trade transactions between US entities and their Sudanese counterparts.
 Although US has dropped travel ban on Sudan, Sudan remains one of the three countries, alongside Iran and Syria, listed by the US government as a state which sponsors terrorism.